 Driving L.A. into the Future

 L.A.
-County is a region with competitive advantage and wide-ranging activity in development and deployment of advanced transportation, including such areas as electric vehicle systems and design, autonomous vehicles and related subsystems, the Hyperloop transportation mode, connected car, zero emission trucks and buses, new tunneling concepts, and regional energy storage infrastructure that supports electrification of transit.
+County is a region with competitive advantage and wide-ranging activity in development and deployment of new mobility solutions, including such areas as electric vehicle systems and design, autonomous vehicles and related subsystems, the Hyperloop transportation mode, connected car, zero emission trucks and buses, new tunneling concepts, and regional energy storage infrastructure that supports electrification of transit.
 We may not build many cars in L.A.
 County, but the region is central to design, R&D, innovation and engineering that sets the foundation for the world’s cars.
 Of course, L.A. is home to over 20 automotive design studios serving all the major automotive brands.

 L.A. area residents, large organizations and government agencies are also early adopters of electric vehicle technology, with one of the highest adoption rates in the U.S., enabling manufacturers to find local markets.
 LA METRO is increasingly purchasing electric buses for its fleet, creating a local market for LA-based manufacturers.
+Many of these municipalities and agencies prefer to procure from local companies, which may have been a factor for Proterra’s move to City of Industry in LA County, among others.

 The roots on this alternative vehicle industry can be traced back many years, drawing from not only the massive regional aerospace industry, but also L.A.’s constant innovation around electric cars and related subsystems like battery management.
 Commercialization of alternative fuels including hydrogen is also driving R&D activities, due in part to the hydrogen fueling stations located throughout LA County, proximity to research universities, and business activity such as Honda America’s hydrogen fuel cell research and development.

 Other examples of the disruptive potential of L.A.-based innovation are Divergent 3D (developing a new additive manufacturing technology with potential to become the car manufacturing process of the future), and the partnership between L.A.-based Esri, a mapping data powerhouse, and Mobileye to feed visual and telematics data from sensors affixed to buses and other vehicles into Esri’s mapping platform already used by most of the world’s large cities.
 On the subject of mapping, another asset in the region is City of LA’s computerized traffic light and parking meter systems, and the data links from those systems to outside developers like Waze, creating new kinds of big data partnerships that allow continuing innovation.
+The Boring Company is based in LA County and developing a tunnel-based high speed transit system, with test tunnels in the LA westside region.

 While this summary is just a sampling of activity, the rapid advances in this industry cluster position Los Angeles as a key locus of investment, talent and technology, creating well-paying jobs and a future-forward economic sector.

 To help our local businesses with success and create greater job growth, the industry must be represented by the leaders who are shaping its future.
 In short, LAEDC needs industry executives to join with us (see link to the right for E4 industry council).
+Attend e4 meetings to stay abreast of the tremendous activity in EV and automous vehicle development and deployment, and connect with procurement opportunities.